rmuit/test/blog-postgres.md

 4) When the connection is to a PostgreSQL 9+ server and `standard_conforming_strings = off`:

-All bytes are encoded as hex digits, prepended with '\\x'.
+All bytes are encoded as hex digits, prepended with `'\\x'`.

 5) When the connection is to a PostgreSQL 9+ server and `standard_conforming_strings = on` (default since PostgreSQL 9.1):

-All bytes are encoded as hex digits, prepended with '\x'.
+All bytes are encoded as hex digits, prepended with `'\x'`.

 The compounded escaping behavior in points 2 & 4 accommodates for two separate things that were discussed in two sections above:
 * First, the byte value is turned into a proper string representation, by (for 4-5) turning it into a 'hex notation' string or (for 1-3) turning non-printable characters into octal escape sequences - to accommodate for the unescaping that will be done when this string is converted back to a bytea value.